Learn

 Early Concussion Education

-If your symptoms and problems persist and begin to affect your daily functioning, you should talk with your family doctor.
-Your doctor can tell you if you need a referral to another specialist or health care professional (i.e., neurologist, physiatrist, audio-vestibular therapist, ophthalmologist, occupational therapist, physiotherapist, chiropractor, massage therapist, counsellor, or psychologist).
+If your symptoms and problems continue and begin to affect your daily life, you should talk with your family doctor or healthcare provider.
+Your doctor can tell you if you need a referral to another specialist or a health-care professional, like a neurologist, physiatrist, audio-vestibular therapist, ophthalmologist, occupational therapist, physiotherapist, chiropractor, massage therapist, counsellor, or psychologist.

 If your symptoms don’t get better over time as expected, there could be other things slowing your healing.
 These things could include problems with pain, sleep, depression, or anxiety.
 These issues alone, or in combination, can cause symptoms similar to a concussion and can make your recovery time longer.